Larry Ellison

-Lawrence Joseph Ellison (born August 17, 1944) is an American business magnate and investor who is the co-founder, executive chairman, chief technology officer (CTO) and former chief executive officer (CEO) of the American computer technology company Oracle Corporation.
-As of February 1, 2023, he was listed by Bloomberg Billionaires Index as the sixth-wealthiest person in the world, with an estimated fortune of $102.6 billion.
-Ellison is also known for his 98% ownership stake in Lanai, the sixth-largest island in the Hawaiian Archipelago.
+Lawrence Joseph Ellison (born August 17, 1944) is an American businessman and entrepreneur who co-founded the software company Oracle Corporation.
+He was Oracle's chief executive officer from 1977 to 2014 and is now its chief technology officer and executive chairman.
+He is a centibillionaire and the second-richest person in the world as of November 2025.

+On September 10, 2025, Ellison was briefly the wealthiest person in the world, with an estimated net worth of $393 billion.
+Ellison is also known for his ownership of 98 percent of Lanai, the sixth-largest island in the Hawaiian Islands.

 Early life and education

-Larry Ellison was born in New York City to an unwed Jewish mother.
+Ellison was born on August 17, 1944, in New York City to a Jewish mother, Florence Spellman.
 His biological father was an Italian-American United States Army Air Corps pilot.
 After Ellison contracted pneumonia at the age of nine months, his mother gave him to her aunt and uncle for adoption.
-He did not meet his biological mother again until he was 48.
+He did not meet Spellman again until he was 48.

-Ellison moved to Chicago's South Shore, then a middle-class neighborhood.
-He remembers his adoptive mother as warm and loving, in contrast to his austere, unsupportive, and often distant adoptive father, who had chosen the name Ellison to honor his point of entry into the United States, Ellis Island.
-Louis Ellison was a government employee who had made a small fortune in Chicago real estate, only to lose it during the Great Depression.
+Ellison moved with his adoptive parents to Chicago's South Shore, then a primarily Jewish middle-class neighborhood.
+He remembers his adoptive mother, Lillian Spellman Ellison, as warm and loving.
+He found his adoptive father, Louis Ellison, to be austere, unsupportive, and often distant.
+A government employee who had made a small fortune in Chicago real estate, only to lose it during the Great Depression, Louis had chosen his last name to honor Ellis Island, his point of entry into the United States.

-Although Ellison was raised in a Reform Jewish home by his adoptive parents, who attended synagogue regularly, he remained a religious skeptic.
-At age thirteen, Ellison refused to have a bar mitzvah celebration.
-Ellison states: "While I think I am religious in one sense, the particular dogmas of Judaism are not dogmas I subscribe to.
+Ellison was raised in a Reform Jewish home by his adoptive parents, who attended synagogue regularly, but he remained a religious skeptic.
+At age 13, Ellison refused to have a bar mitzvah celebration.
+Ellison said: "While I think I am religious in one sense, the particular dogmas of Judaism are not dogmas I subscribe to.
 I don't believe that they are real.
 They're interesting stories.
 They're interesting mythology, and I certainly respect people who believe these are literally true, but I don't.
 I see no evidence for this stuff."
-Ellison says that his fondness for Israel is not connected to religious sentiments but rather due to the innovative spirit of Israelis in the technology sector.
+Ellison says that his fondness for Israel is not connected to religious sentiments but rather due to Israelis' innovative spirit in the technology sector.

-Ellison attended South Shore High School in Chicago and later was admitted to University of Illinois at Urbana–Champaign and was enrolled as a premed student.
+Ellison attended South Shore High School in Chicago, was admitted to University of Illinois at Urbana–Champaign, and enrolled as a pre-med student.
 At the university, he was named science student of the year.
 He withdrew without taking final exams after his sophomore year because his adoptive mother had just died.
 After spending the summer of 1966 in California, he then attended the University of Chicago for one term, where he studied physics and mathematics and also first encountered computer design.
-In 1966, at age 22, he moved to Berkeley, California.
+He then moved to Berkeley, California, and began his career as a computer programmer for several different companies.